Skip to content

 client Jobs-to-be-Done

-client Jobs-to-be-Done are the functional, emotional, and social tasks that your target buyers are trying to accomplish across multi-stakeholder B2B evaluation processes.
+client Jobs-to-be-Done are the tasks your target buyers are actually trying to accomplish across multi-stakeholder B2B evaluation processes: functional tasks tied to workflow, emotional stakes tied to risk and confidence, and social dynamics tied to how decisions get made inside organizations.

 Related terms: